 Peperomia Clusifolia is a tricolored variety of different hues of green and pink.
 The red markings on the leaves contribute to the reason it is amongst the most attractive Peperomia varieties.

 The Peperomia Clusifolia plant can grow up to 6-7 inches.
 An interesting feature of this variety is that they produce flowers during bloom time, although they are scentless.

-The Peperomia Clusifolia can be growth both indoors and outdoors.
+Peperomia Clusifolia can be grown both indoors and outdoors.
 When grown outdoors, some growers prefer to start their Peperomia Clusifolia propagation in nursery beds before they transplant them into pots or containers.